-In cumulative fixed deposit, interest is compounded every quarter or year and paid at the time of maturity.
+In cumulative fixed deposit, interest is compounded every year and paid at the time of maturity.

 In a non-cumulative FD, interest is paid out monthly, quarterly, half-yearly, or annually, as per the investor’s choice.